pxehost/pxehost/README.md

   --pty \
   ./pxehost
 ```

-On Windows, you may get a firewall prompt and need to allow pxehost to run.
+- **On Windows**, you may get a firewall prompt and need to allow pxehost to run.

-On macOS (Mojave or newer) it will just work.
+- **On macOS** (Mojave or newer) it will just work.

+Then, enable PXE boot on the other device, and boot into PXE.

 ## How does it work?